 No. of Pages: 252

-Synopsis: “Leo Gursky is trying to survive a little bit longer; tapping his radiator each evening to let his upstairs neighbor n=know he’s still alive, drawing attention to himself at the milk counter of Starbucks.
+Synopsis: “Leo Gursky is trying to survive a little bit longer; tapping his radiator each evening to let his upstairs neighbor know he’s still alive, drawing attention to himself at the milk counter of Starbucks.
 But life wasn’t always like this: sixty years ago, in the Polish village where he was born, Leo fell in love and wrote a book.
 And although he doesn’t know it, that book also survived: it crossed oceans and generations, and changed lives.

 Fourteen-year-old Alma was named after a character in that book.
 These days she has her hands full keeping track of her little brother Bird (who thinks he might be the Messiah) and taking copious notes in her book, How to Survive in the Wild, Volume Three.
 But when a mysterious letter arrives in the post she undertakes an adventure to find her namesake, and save her family.”

 But for 99 Nights in Logar I haven’t read any of the books I bought in January yet.
 If I were to be honest, it would take months before I get to read any of them.
 They’ll be in the dungeon for a while.
 Well, hopefully not because I look forward to reading all of them.
 However, reading takes time and patience.
-In their due time, I will read them and I will generously share to you, my readers, my thoughts on these books.
+In their due time, I will read them and I will generously share with you, my readers, my thoughts on these books.

 “In the case of good books, the point is not to see how many of them you can get through, but rather how many can get through to you.” ~ Mortimer J. Adler